 Hoping to snap that perfect “first Christmas” shot on your phone this year?
-Capturing a wow photo—even in the middle of holiday chaos—is easier than you think.
-We’ve rounded up the best tips our photographer pals have passed along for shooting newborns and babies.
+Capturing a wow Christmas picture—even in the middle of holiday chaos—is easier than you think.
+We’ve rounded up the best tips our photographer pals have passed along for shooting little babies.
 With five minutes and a little forethought, we promise you can get that sweet and festive shot to mark year one.

 Set Up Near the Window